-Afrikaans, American English, Basque, Bulgarian, Catalan, Chinese, Danish, Dutch, English, Estonian, Faroese; Finnish, French, Galician, Georgian, Greek, Hebrew, Hungarian, Indonesian, Icelandic, Italian, Japanese, Korean, Latvian, Lithuanian, Norwegian, Polish, Portuguese, Romanian, Russian, Serbo-Croatian, Sinhala, Slovakian, Slovenian, Spanish, Swedish, Thai, Turkish, Ukrainian
+Afrikaans, Albanian, Arabic, Armenian, Azerbaijani, Asturian, Basque, Bosnian, Bulgarian, Catalan, Chinese, Croatian, Czech, Danish, Dutch, English (GB & USA), Estonian, Faroese; Finnish, French, Galician, Georgian, Greek, Hebrew, Hindi, Hungarian, Icelandic, Indonesian, Italian, Japanese, Kazakh, Korean, Kyrgyz, Latvian, Lithuanian, Macedonian, Norwegian, Polish, Portuguese (Brazil), Romanian, Russian, Serbian, Sinhala (Sri Lanka), Slovak, Slovenian, Spanish, Swedish, Thai, Turkish, Ukrainian, Vietnamese

 "This all-ages delight deserves rescue and is ideal for classroom (or bedtime) read-alouds – especially if the grown-ups pay attention along with the children."

 – Kirkus Reviews